qstackfield/lcac-benchmark/README.md

 You can connect **any reasoning model** (local or API-based) to the LCAC Benchmark client.
 The client simply expects a function that accepts a text prompt and returns a model response.

+Each model integration only needs to implement a single query_model() function.
+The LCAC client handles all evaluation loops automatically.

 #### **Option 1 - Local model (Hugging Face / custom)**

 ```python